Reading time: 11 min

 GROUP BY JobTitle'

-Construction of this query is the same as the previous one:
+The construction of this query is the same as the previous one:

 [part of sql statement] + [identifier_name or expression] + [part of sql statement]

-But with this query, SQLWays Wizard will fail when trying to check it, because the structure of this query is not correct.
-As there are two WHERE clauses, the migration tool will fail on parsing this query since its structure is incorrect.
+But with this query, SQLWays Wizard will fail when trying to check it because the structure of this query is wrong.
+There are two WHERE clauses, so the migration tool will fail to parse this query since its structure is incorrect.
+So, the SQL converter tries to build a dynamic query without considering the IF ELSE and CASE constructions.